-In biblical Greek, day one dawns with an Almighty Word.
-In what funny language does time start with a Big Bang?
+In biblical Greek, the cosmic clock starts with a word (logos).
+In what language does it start with a Big Bang?

 “Science always uses metaphor.” —James Lovelock